Packaging waste statistics

 Figure 8 shows the recycling rate of all packaging waste for the EU Member States and the EEA/EFTA countries in 2018.
 The recycling covers material recycling and other forms of recycling (e.g. organic recycling).
 The target of 55 % recycled packaging waste was met by all Member States, except Hungary (46.1 %) and Malta (35.7 %).

 Figure 9 shows the recycling rate of plastic packaging waste for the EU Member States, the United Kingdom and EEA/EFTA countries in 2018.
-The recycling rate covers only material recycling and no other forms of recycling, i.e. exclusively material that is recycled back into plastics.
+The recycling rate includes only material recycling and no other forms of recycling, i.e. exclusively material that is recycled back into plastics.

 The target of 22.5 % recycled plastic packaging waste was met by all Member States, except Malta (11.1 %).
 Liechtenstein also did not reach the target with 21.4 %.

 Figure 10 shows the recovery rate of all packaging waste in 2018.
 All EU Member States and EEA/EFTA countries should achieved the target of 60 %.
 Recovery includes energy recovery from packaging waste, other forms of recovery and total recycling.
 The recovery rates were below the target of 60 % in Croatia (58.4 %) Hungary (55.1 %) and Malta (35.7 %).

 - Due to the 2008 global financial and economic crisis, the amount of packaging generated decreased in 2009 but it continued increasing during the following years and in 2018 the volume of packaging waste reached the highest value since 2008.

 - Over the 2008–2018 period, the generation of all types of packaging waste material increased although to a different extent.
 The highest increase was observed for ’paper and cardboard’, ’plastic’ and ’wooden’ packaging waste.